-Matter Step 1: Informal Resolution Step 2: College Appeal Step 3: TST Appeal Step 4: U of T Appeal Success or failure in meeting an academic standard or other academic requirement of the college or the TST BD Director or Program Director of the student's program College of the student Academic Appeals Committee of the BDC U of T Governing Council - for students in U of T conjoint programs Course Marking (see 11.4) Instructor of the course College of the instructor Academic Appeals Committee of the BDC U of T Governing Council - for students in U of T conjoint programs Application of an academic regulation BD Director or Program Director of the student's program College of the student Academic Appeals Committee of the BDC U of T Governing Council - for students in U of T conjoint programs

-16.2.2 Informal Resolution.
-A basic degree student in a TST college seeking recourse under this section ought in the first instance to consult with the faculty or staff member responsible for the decision.
+Matter Step 1: Informal Resolution Step 2: College Appeal Step 3: TST Appeal Step 4: U of T Appeal Success or failure in meeting an academic standard or other academic requirement of the college or the TST BD Director or Program Director of the student's program College of the student Academic Appeals Committee of the BDC U of T Governing Council - for students in U of T conjoint programs Course Marking (see 11.4) Instructor of the course College of the instructor Academic Appeals Committee of the BDC U of T Governing Council - for students in U of T conjoint programs Application of an academic regulation BD Director or Program Director of the student's program College of the student Academic Appeals Committee of the BDC U of T Governing Council - for students in U of T conjoint programs section ought in the first instance to consult with the faculty or staff member responsible for the decision.
 In an issue regarding the academic aspects of a course, the person responsible is the instructor.
 Such consultation should take place within two months of the matter or decision complained of, or within two months of the end of the course, whichever is later.
 Both the staff member so consulted and the student are advised to record memoranda of such consultation.